 Winter Honeysuckle is an "Old Fashioned" wide-spreading deciduous shrub to 6 to 10 feet.
 It is valued for the very fragrant creamy white flowers in mid-winter or early spring.
 This shrub is native to eastern China and makes a good border or ...

 Our native Coral Honeysuckle is a semi-evergreen vine of restrained habit.
 Leaves are blue-green with some encircling the stem.
-Flowers normally bright red but this selection a clear yellow.
-It is a compact repeat bloomer selected by the Virginia ...
+Flowers normally bright red but this selection has clear yellow flowers.
+It is a compact repeat bloomer selected by the...

 This honeysuckle vine is a hybrid of our native Coral Honeysuckle (Lonicera sempervirens) and the Chinese L. tragophylla.
-Hillier (Manual of Woody Landscape Plants) calls it "A superb hybrid".
-It ha...
+Hillier (Manual of Trees and Shrubs) calls it "A superb hybrid".
+It has larg...

-A very attractive climbing fern for a trellis or arbor.
-An attractive foliage vine but this species has become an invasive nuisance in some Deep South bottomlands.
-For this reason it should probably not be planted in zone 9.
-In zone 8 it is genera...
+This very attractive climbing fern is an attractive foliage vine for a trellis or arbor but this species has become an invasive nuisance in some Deep South bottomlands.
+For this reason it should probably not be planted in zone 9 or in some of...